You’re coming up on your 3rd Fíonta anniversary! What first attracted you to us?

 How did you first get involved with Salesforce?
 Is there a particular Cloud or type of activity within Salesforce that you really enjoy?

 I started in 2012 as an admin at Goby, slowly made my way to a developer role there.
 I was very lucky and privileged to be at the right place at the right time for that job.
 My favorite cloud is the Community Cloud with all its quirkiness and how differently it operates compared to the rest of Salesforce.
 Being a developer, I just love solving problems with code.
 Taking one of our client’s needs and transforming it into a reality line by line is very satisfying to me.

-I have been working closely with Mobile Beacon and NAMI for the last 3 years so these would be my top 2 clients—both because of their missions and the fantastic people who work there.
+I have been working closely with Mobile Beacon and NAMI for the last three years, so these would be my top 2 clients—both because of their missions and the fantastic people who work there.

 Project-specific, I would say the Mobile Beacon Disaster Recovery Program is the most meaningful.
-In the aftermath of hurricanes Florence and Michael, their pages and processes needed to be updated to support people affected by those disasters.
-The Fíonta team and I were able to deliver the changes quickly and when that feature went live I was very proud that we were directly supporting the affected communities.
+In the aftermath of Hurricane Florence and Michael, their pages and processes needed to be updated to support people affected by those disasters.
+The Fíonta team and I were able to deliver the changes quickly, and when that feature went live, I was very proud that we were directly supporting the affected communities.
 (Editor’s note: Max should be proud!)